 One of the interest rates with the most influence on ARM rates is the Federal Funds rate, which is the target short-term borrowing rate the Federal Reserve (the Fed) sets for banks to lend to each other.
 From 2009 through December 2015, the Fed’s target rate was 0% – 0.25%, essentially zero.
 Then, at the end of 2015, the Fed increased the target rate to 0.25% – 0.5% to prepare for an expanding economy.

 Likewise, from December 2015 to January 2016, the average ARM rate increased the most in a single month since 2013, jumping 0.3 percentage points.
-It fell back for most of 2016 before rising again at the end of 2016.
-The Fed is expected to continue its rate rise throughout 2017, which will result in higher ARM rates.
+It fell back for most of 2016 before rising again at the end of 2016 and again, more significantly, at the end of 2017.
+The Fed is expected to continue its rate rise throughout 2018, which will result in higher ARM rates.

 ARM use: a danger for the housing market